Austinlp4/Notes/README.md

 # Notes
 Note taking application for everyday tasks.
 View all tasks at once or individual tasks with options to update, delete, or create a task.
+You will need to create an account and be authenticated before viewing your notes

 ###Installation
   * Run ```yarn install``` or ```npm install``` to get all dependencies needed to run the application.